naelstrof/UnityJigglePhysics/README.md

 ## Installation

 Simply add `https://github.com/naelstrof/UnityJigglePhysics.git#upm` as a package using the package manager.
+Ideally you'd want to use a real version tag like `v11.0.0` in place of `upm` in a build system though!

 Or if that doesn't work, add it to the manifest.json like so.